pgmanutd/data-structures-and-algorithms/.github/PULL_REQUEST_TEMPLATE.md

 **Before submitting a pull request,** please make sure the following is done:

 1. Fork [the repository](https://github.com/pgmanutd/data-structures-and-algorithms.git) and create your branch from `master`.
-2. Run `npm install` in the repository root.
+2. Run `npm install` followed by `npm run bootstrap` in the repository root.
 3. If you've fixed a bug or added code that should be tested, add tests!
 4. Ensure the test suite passes (`npm test`).
 Tip: `npm run test:watch TestName` is helpful in development.
 5. Format your code with [prettier](https://prettier.io/) (`npm run format`).